 SHINE – Sustainable Hospitality Industry Inclusive of Native Entrepreneurs

-From May 2020, GrAT starts a new project in Bhutan, entitled “Sustainable Hospitality Industry Inclusive of Native Entrepreneurs (SHINE)”, with the fund from EU Switch-Asia programme (https://www.switch-asia.eu/).
+From May 2020, GrAT is implementing an EU SWITCH-Asia project in Bhutan, entitled “Sustainable Hospitality Industry Inclusive of Native Entrepreneurs (SHINE)”.
+The project is funded by the European Union (https://www.switch-asia.eu/).
+For more information on the project, please visit http://shine.grat.at.

 Whereas tourism is the second biggest revenue earner in the country, there is a severe imbalance of economic gain.
 The three cities – Thimphu, Paro and Punakha – hold 65.9% of the Tourism share, all the six eastern provinces combined receive only 2.3% of the tourism influx and the corresponding value (Tourism Council of Bhutan, “Tourism monitor 2017”).
 To spread tourism benefits to wider sections of the population, innovative and ‘SHINE’-ing product portfolios will be developed.